ventx/terraform-aws-cloudfront-s3-static-site/README.md

 - `create_hosted_zone`
     >Optional: If set to 'true' the named root domain will be created.
 Defaults to 'false'

+- `profile`
+    >Profile which to use for creation of resources

 - `root_domain_name`
     >Root domain name for the site